BryceStevenWilley/docassemble-stubs/README.md

 All of the errors will be things that are missing in the stubs, and you will have to fix them manually.

+## TODO

+* Get rid of the allowlists if possible!
+    * the reasons each entry in the base allow list is there can be found as a comment in the origin file (look for `NOTE(allowlist)`).
-TODO(brycew): find a way to automatically update the stubs without overwriting the manually changed types?
+* find a way to automatically update the stubs without overwriting the manually changed types?